libp2p/specs/connections/optimistic-multistream.md

 In standard [multistream-select][mss] negotiation, the dialer (initiator) sends its protocol proposal and **waits** for the listener (responder) to echo the protocol ID back before sending any application data.
-This costs two full round trips before application data can flow.
+This costs one round trip before application data can flow.

-Optimistic protocol negotiation eliminates one round trip by allowing the dialer to send the multistream-select header, the protocol proposal, **and** the initial application data all at once, without waiting for the listener's echo response.
+Optimistic protocol negotiation eliminates this round trip by allowing the dialer to send the multistream-select header, the protocol proposal, **and** the initial application data all at once, without waiting for the listener's echo response.
 The listener's echo response arrives asynchronously while the dialer is already